brucedsu/KittyWar/README.md

 ### Game Description
 IOS GAME

-Server supports 50+ concurrent connections and matchmacking
+Server supports 50+ concurrent connections and matchmaking

 Two player card game based on cats, each player selects a cat as their avatar.